RyanLua/Satchel/docs/installation.md

 !!! danger

     Do not parent the Satchel to any starter containers or it will run multiple times.
+Older versions of Satchel required you to do this but it is no longer needed in versions `1.4.0` and newer.

   [RunContext]: https://devforum.roblox.com/t/1938784
   [Workspace]: https://create.roblox.com/docs/reference/engine/classes/Workspace